repairvision/repairvision.github.io/_pages/consistencyrules/index.md

 implies isEqual(ref.upperBound, 1)
 ```

-### A Containment or bidirectional Reference must be Unique if its UpperBound is different from
+### A Containment or bidirectional Reference must be Unique if its Upper Bound is different from 1

 * The property 'unique' of an EReferenz indicates, that a list of references of a model instance must not contain duplicates.